 There were other places to eat, too, like at the soda fountain in Lane’s Drug at 24th and Ames and the Lakeside Billiards at North 16th and Locust Streets.
 There was a restaurant at the Carter Lake Pleasure Pier and Kiddieland in the 1950s, as well as at Florence Lake before the 20th century.

 For more than a decade, Big Mama’s has been a staple among North Omaha eateries and caterers.
 Starting next to the old Carver Bank on Lake Street, the business developed a following and then moved to the former Nebraska School for the Deaf.
-In 2020, its moving to Highlander.
+In 2020, it moved to Highlander.
 Big Mama’s offers a variety of spectacular food and is already a community institution.

 North Omaha Restaurants